elementor/elementor-developers-docs/src/hooks/injecting-controls.md

 ### `elementor/element/before_section_end`

-Runs within an editor section. after it was opened/before the section is closed.
-Here is the place to add additional controls to existing sections.
-If you need to add a control to a specific place (a specific element & section), prefer to use the next hook.
+Runs within a section in the editor, after it was opened and before it was closed.
+This is the place to add additional controls to existing sections.
+If you need to add a control to a specific place (a specific element & section), the hooks described below would be preferable.

 ### Example